Guide to Ethiopian Yirgacheffee Coffee

 Maryna Gray • March 25, 2021

-There are so many reasons to love African coffee, especially Ethiopian coffee.
+There are so many reasons to love African coffee, especially Ethiopian coffee beans.
 Ethiopia’s coffee industry is steeped in history, tradition, and a rich blend of fact and historical fiction.
-From tales of Kaldi and his antsy goats to the reverent tone of voice with which coffee lovers say the word “Yirgacheffe" (pronounced yer-guh-cheff), Ethiopian coffees conjure up pure coffee romance.
+From tales of Kaldi and his antsy goats to the reverent tone of voice with which coffee lovers say the word “Yirgacheffe" (pronounced yer-guh-cheff), Ethiopian coffee beans conjure up pure coffee romance.
 Go ahead, say it.
 It rolls off the tongue.

 We're glad that's changing!
 It's time for natural processed Ethiopians to have their time in the sun (which is funny, of course, because natural process beans already spend a lot of time in the sun).